ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Journey from Clunky to Efficient: How The New IDE Transformed My Workflow</blockquote>

 <h3>4.
-The role of auto cad in architecture design - <a href="https://medium.com/mev-shoaib/the-role-of-auto-cad-in-architecture-design-8aa72f60730c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Late Deliveries and Ratings: Propensity Score Matching Approach - <a href="https://medium.com/@JuanPabloHerrera/late-deliveries-and-ratings-propensity-score-matching-approach-dfa333b330ec" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MedTech Evolution`**
+✍️ **posted by `Juan Pablo Herrera`**

-<blockquote>AutoCAD is a popular software for creating detailed technical drawings, introduced by Autodesk in 1982.
-It is used in various professional…</blockquote>
+<blockquote>Every 7 out of 100 orders are late.
+A causal analysis of customer satisfaction</blockquote>

 <h3>5.
 From Solution to Problem: The Reverse Path to Smarter AI - <a href="https://medium.com/gitconnected/from-solution-to-problem-the-reverse-path-to-smarter-ai-80a69d17c28b" target="_blank" rel="noopener noreferrer">link</a></h3>